AlaaAlmutawa/BDRP/README.md

    * Clone [DeepRFT repository](https://github.com/invokerer/deeprft)
 2. NeRF
    * Clone [Deblur-NeRF repository](https://github.com/limacv/Deblur-NeRF)
    * We have utilized this repository as it can be used to run both deblur-nerf and vanilla nerf.
-As per the author's instruction, vanilla nerf can be ran when setting the configuration of kerneltype=none.
+As per the authors' instruction, vanilla nerf can be ran when setting the configuration of kerneltype=none.
 #### Steps
 1. Load the dataset
 2. Extract clear frames